wp-plugins/bbp-style-pack/readme.txt

 == Changelog ==

-2.1 corrected forum list where buddypress overwrites #bbpress-forums ul.odd and added !important 2.0 corrected functions.php create new topic
+2.2 corrected styling for .bbp breadcrumb to add p so that fonts take effect 2.1 corrected forum list where buddypress overwrites #bbpress-forums ul.odd and added !important 2.0 corrected functions.php create new topic
 1.9 update latest activity widget to go to last reply, added hide avatar and shorten freshness